platynereis/platynereis.github.io/Resources/community.md

 ### Working groups

 The working groups where created to improve the research and encourage collaboration within and outside the *Platynereis* community.
-To join any working group, contact us [here](platynereis@gmail.com).
+To join any working group, send us an email at platynereis@gmail.com.

 ***Cultering Working Group*** <br>
 Advancements, issues or notable methodologies on Platynereis cultering.